tuhinpaul/web-development-course/announcements.md

 ## Conference call (Zoom/GoogleMeet/MicrosoftTeams)

-If no particular software is recommended by the admins/moderators of Hindu Economic Forum, will post the link of meeting here at least **5 minutes** before the meet. **Please note that** free versions of these meeting applications have time limits and, therefore, there may be two links.
+If no particular software is recommended by the admins/moderators of Hindu Economic Forum, will post the link of session here at least **5 minutes** before the start time. **Please note that** free versions of these conference applications have time limits and, therefore, there may be two links.
 When the first expires, I'd start conference on the seconde link.

-## Meeting time
+## Session time

 - Bangladesh Time: **Fridays 8:00 am – 09:30 am**
 - Pacific Time: Thursdays 7:00 pm - 8:30 pm

-## Please install these:
+## <span style='color: #f63;'>Setup:</span>

-Microsoft Visual Studio Code
+1. Please install Microsoft Visual Studio Code
+2. **Sign up for a gitlab.com account.
+Future updates will be provided on a gitlab page and you will need an account to access that.
+The link of the gitlab page will be posted here.**

 ## Contact information: